wp-erp/wp-erp/readme.txt

 == Changelog ==

 = v1.5.4 -> September 24, 2019 =
-[fix] Fix various pdf related issue.
+[fix] Accounting: Fix various pdf related issue.
-[fix] Company is not showing in vendor list.
+[fix] Accounting: Company is not showing in vendor list.
-[fix] Employee designations and departments are not showing properly.
-[fix] Transaction particular is not showing in single view and pdf.
+[fix] Accounting: Transaction particular is not showing in single view and pdf.
-[fix] Fix permission related issue on product and product category API.
+[fix] Accounting: Fix permission related issue on product and product category API.
+[fix] HRM: Employee designations and departments are not showing properly.
+[fix] HRM: API restriction for leave request if applied for extra leave.

 = v1.5.3 -> September 17, 2019 =
 [fix] CRM: Search segment issue.